Here are some important things you need to know before you go out and throw some L plates on your bike, as it isn’t quite as simple as it seems.

-Okay, so you are good to go; you have your license and CBT certificate, your bike, insurance and tax.
+Okay, so you are good to go; you have your license, CBT certificate, bike, insurance and tax.
 The last step is L plates, so what does the law say?

 What the Law says about L plates

 Any vehicle driven by a learner must display red L plates.
-In Wales, you can use either red D plates, red L plates, or both.
+You can use either red D plates, red L plates, or both in Wales.

 Where do you have to display L plates?

-You are required to display L plates at both the front and back of your motorcycle.
+You must display L plates at both the front and back of your motorcycle.

-They both need to be upright and as close to a 90° angle as possible.
+They must be upright and as close to a 90° angle as possible.

 They should be clearly visible to others from the front of the vehicle and behind it.